When Myth Becomes Legend…

-He pushed the limits, and thrived in extreme situations.
-Like Shumacher, Hamilton, or Baumgartner, Exley knew exactly the risks of his craft.
+He pushed the limits and thrived in extreme situations.
+Like Schumacher, Hamilton, or Baumgartner, Exley knew exactly the risks of his craft.

 Just like an experimental jet pilot, a great measure of his job was pushing the limits of what was possible.

-In the end, Exley payed his awesome, jaw-dropping intrusions into the deepest places of the world with his life.
+In the end, Exley paid his awesome, jaw-dropping intrusions into the deepest places of the world with his life.

 But isn’t this search for the unknown, this fiery curiosity, to see what is just beyond the next cave, part of what sets us apart as a species?
 We are explorers.